 Pros and cons dataset used in (Ganapathibhotla and Liu, Coling-2008) for determining context (aspect) dependent sentiment words, which are then applied to sentiment analysis of comparative sentiences (comparative sentence dataset).
 The same form of Pros and Cons data was also used in (Liu, Hu and Cheng, WWW-2005).

 Lei Shu, Bing Liu, Hu Xu, and Annice Kim.
-Separating Entities and Aspects in Opinion Targets using Lifelong Graph Labeling.
-To appear In Proceedings of 2016 Conference on Empirical Methods in Natural Language Processing (EMNLP-2016), November 1–5, 2016, Austin, Texas, USA.
+Lifelong-RL: Lifelong Relaxation Labeling for Separating Entities and Aspects in Opinion Targets.
+Proceedings of 2016 Conference on Empirical Methods in Natural Language Processing (EMNLP-2016), November 1–5, 2016, Austin, Texas, USA.